Mastodon

 • The documents described in counts 13 and 19 contained false statements and writings and were created knowingly and willingly by co-conspirators.

-The conditions for the “Conspiracy to Commit Filing False Documents” charge (count 15) have been met.
-Trump should be convicted.
+The “Conspiracy to Commit Filing False Documents” charge (count 15) was dismissed before trial.

 Racketeering